 Underneath is an example of the output you’ll be capable to expect after unpausing a container.

-docker unpause output.
+docker unpause output.4. docker rm

 This command eliminates packing containers, volumes, and networks.
 It allows deciding at the phase to remove in line with its attributes.
 As an example, you’ll be capable to force-remove running packing containers or all specified packing containers: